 Abdominal tightening during early pregnancy or in the first trimester could be because of various reasons that are explained below.

-In the first trimester of pregnancy, you experience a tightening sensation in your stomach and you experience pain too, then it could be a sign of a miscarriage.
+2. Miscarriage – In the first trimester of pregnancy, if you experience a tightening sensation in your stomach and pain too, then it could be a sign of a miscarriage.
 If the tightening sensation in the stomach is, in fact, a symptom of a miscarriage, it will be accompanied by other symptoms like pain and cramping in the lower back, spotting or bleeding, and passing of tissue or fluid from the vagina.
 Look out for these signs especially if you are less than 20 weeks pregnant.
 However, it is most common before the 12th week.

-Constipation and gas is a common problem in pregnancy and most women experience it.
+3. Constipation/Gas – Constipation and gas is a common problem in pregnancy and most women experience it.
 During pregnancy, if you have a tightening sensation in your abdomen, it could be because of gas or constipation.
-You may have abdominal pain which can be very distressing.
+You may also have abdominal pain, which can be very distressing.

 Abdominal Tightening in the Second Trimester of Pregnancy

-As your body continues to grow in the second trimester, the stabbing pain along the sides of the uterus will continue too, this is called round ligament pain.
-As your uterus expands, the round ligaments located along the side of the uterus stretch too, which can cause pain.
+As your body continues to grow in the second trimester, the stabbing pain along the sides of the uterus will continue too, this is round ligament pain.
+As your uterus expands, the round ligaments located along the side of the uterus will stretch, which can cause pain.
 You might experience it even more if you try to bend down or try to stand after sitting for long.

 In the second trimester of your pregnancy, chances are that your stomach may feel tight and uncomfortable due to Braxton-Hicks contractions.
 Braxton-Hicks contractions or practice contractions can start as early as the fourth month of pregnancy.
-These contractions are not as painful as actual labour, but they do prepare the uterus to be ready for labour and delivery.
-Braxton-Hicks contractions are very common and cause discomfort and pain.
-They often occur when you have sex or when you exercise.
+These contractions are not as painful as actual labour and are very common but they may cause some discomfort and pain.
+They may even occur when you have sex or when you exercise.